-Entertainment TV & Film 8 Classic Historical Epic Movies Swords, Sandals, and the Bible Share PINTEREST Email Print TV & Film Movies Classic Movies Best Movie Lists Comedies Science Fiction Movies War Movies International Movies Movies For Kids Horror Movies Movie Awards Animated Films TV Shows By Shawn Dwyer Updated on 03/25/19 Before the use of computer-generated graphics to take audiences back to ancient worlds, Hollywood would build massive sets and employ a literal cast of thousands.
+Entertainment TV & Film 8 Classic Historical Epic Movies Swords, Sandals, and the Bible Share PINTEREST Email Print TV & Film Movies Classic Movies Best Movie Lists Comedies Science Fiction Movies War Movies Movies For Kids Horror Movies Movie Awards Animated Films TV Shows By Shawn Dwyer Updated on 03/25/19 Before the use of computer-generated graphics to take audiences back to ancient worlds, Hollywood would build massive sets and employ a literal cast of thousands.
 Fearful of the new medium of television, studios staged these spectacular films in order to draw audiences to theaters.
 It worked for a time, but by the 1960s these epics proved too costly to make while audiences began to lose interest.
 For decades, the studios refused to make these movies.
 It would take computer-generated special effects for them to even think about doing such large scale movies again.
 Here are eight classic historical epics from their heyday of the 1950s.
 01 of 08 ‘Quo Vadis’ – 1951 MGM Home Entertainment Set in ancient Rome following the accomplished reign of the Emperor Claudius, Mervyn LeRoy’s historical epic Quo Vadis focused on an early Christian woman (Deborah Kerr) and her secret love affair with a Roman soldier (Robert Taylor).
 Lurking in the background is the crazed Emperor Nero (Peter Ustinov), who plots to burn Rome down and rebuild it in his own image while seeking to destroy Christianity.
 LeRoy’s film featured a startling sequence where Rome is burned and earned eight Academy Award nominations, including Best Picture, only to come away without a single win.
 02 of 08 ‘The Robe’ – 1953 20th Century Fox Richard Burton and The Robe earned Oscar nominations for Best Actor and Best Picture.
 It also paved the way for some of the bigger spectacles later in the decade.
 03 of 08 ‘Land of the Pharaohs’ – 1955 Warner Bros With a literal cast of thousands – there were reportedly 10,000 extras on hand for some scenes – Howard Hawks’s Land of the Pharoahs defined the grandeur and the excess of the large-scale Hollywood epic.
 The film starred Jack Hawkins as the titular pharaoh who spends years wearing his people down building the Great Pyramids.
 Meanwhile, he marries a young princess from Cyprus (Joan Collins) only to learn the hard way that she has aspirations for his throne.
 Not the greatest of epics, Land of the Pharaohs remains one of the more inspired entries in the genre.
 04 of 08 ‘The Ten Commandments’ – 1956 Paramount Pictures One of the most successful historical epics ever made, The Ten Commandments was a giant box office hit and earned seven Academy Award nominations, including one for Best Picture.
 05 of 08 ‘Ben-Hur’ – 1959 MGM Home Entertainment If there was ever one movie that defined the historical epic, Ben-Hur would be it.
 Starring Charlton Heston as the titular prince-turned-slave, the film was a mammoth achievement for William Wyler, who directed a literal cast of thousands and staged a stunning chariot race that lived on as one of the greatest cinematic moments of all time.
 Ben-Hur was epic filmmaking at its finest and marked the pinnacle of the genre for Hollywood.
 It swept the Academy Awards with 11 wins, including Best Actor for Heston, Best Director for Wyler, and Best Picture.
 Nothing before or since has ever measured up to the success of Ben-Hur, which makes it no surprise that Hollywood’s love affair with historical epics began to wane following this film.
 06 of 08 ‘Spartacus’ – 1960 Universal Pictures After working with Kirk Douglas on Paths of Glory, director Stanley Kubrick allowed the actor-producer to hire him after Anthony Mann had been fired.
 It was Kubrick’s first large-scale production, which featured a cast of some 10,000 extras, and the only time he had not exerted complete control over a film.
 That lack of autonomy led to numerous conflicts with Douglas, who pushed the project through production as a labor of love.
 Douglas starred as the titular Spartacus, a Roman slave who leads a rebellion against Rome and eventually comes into conflict with Crassus (Laurence Olivier), a Roman patrician and general who hunts him down.
 Spartacus was a big success and won four Oscars, including Best Supporting Actor for Peter Ustinov, but it ruined the friendship between Kubrick and Douglas, who never worked together again.
 07 of 08 ‘Cleopatra’ – 1963 20th Century Fox If Ben-Hur was the pinnacle of the historical epic, then Joseph Mankiewicz’s Cleopatra marked the beginning of the end.
 A box office flop despite being the highest-grossing movie of 1963, the film starred Elizabeth Taylor as the titular Egyptian queen and soon-to-be husband Richard Burton as the Roman general Marc Antony.
 Much has been said about how much of a financial disaster the film was, especially since it nearly bankrupted a major studio.
 But its place in cinema history, particularly in regard to historical epics, cannot be understated.
 Thanks to Cleopatra, Hollywood would begin to shy away from these massive undertakings in favor of the more character-driven films of the late 1960s and early 1970s.
 08 of 08 ‘The Fall of the Roman Empire’ – 1964 Paramount Pictures The Fall of the Roman Empire is impressive: all the power, majesty and might of Rome is on full display, while all the main characters give quality performances.
 However, in the end, the film crashed and burned at the box office and took with it Hollywood’s desire to stage these massive epics.